Learning Innovation and Teaching Enhancement (LITE) Seed Grant Guidelines

 Annik Bilodeau, Educational Developer, Research and Consulting and Brianna Bennett, Educational Research Associate, are happy to discuss your LITE Grant project ideas, review draft applications, and support you throughout the application process.

-Reminder: In order for your application to be considered, applicants are required to meet with Annik Bilodeau and/or Brianna Bennett within the first three weeks of the term.
-This meeting must occur, at the latest, one week prior to the submission deadline.
+Reminder: In order for your application to be considered, applicants are required to meet with Annik Bilodeau and/or Brianna Bennett at least two weeks prior to the submission deadline.
 At this meeting, we will discuss your project proposal and research plan, and suggest ways to enhance the quality and clarity of the application.

-New!
-For proposals including an Indigenous component and/or involving Indigenous communities, we are piloting a new process beginning with the February 2024 round.
+Important Note: For proposals including an Indigenous component and/or involving Indigenous communities, we have piloted a new process beginning with the February 2024 round.

 1. Consult #1 will cover the logistics of a LITE grant, with the CTE Research Team, and